python-hyper/h11/README.rst

 exotic language syntax, and has more features.
 It's too bad really, that old state machine was really slick.)

+I don't know how fast it is.
+I haven't benchmarked or profiled it, so it's probably got some stupid hot spots.
+But I did try to avoid fundamentally bad decisions here, e.g., I believe that all the parsing algorithms are linear-time (even in the face of pathologies like slowloris) and there are no byte-by-byte loops.

 I worked hard to keep things simple.
 Currently it's ~700 lines-of-code, and I'm annoyed that I haven't figured out how to make it simpler.
 You can easily read and understand the whole thing in less